 I recommend tarps which uses sewn tie loops rather than grommets because ties are more durable.
 It’s best to have multiple tie loops so you can use the tarp in multiple configurations.
 It’s possible to add additional points to attach guy lines using gripclips or you can improvise something similar using a smooth stone which you cover with the tarp and tie off using guylines.

 Flat tarps are typically rectangular in shape.
 They can be pitched in a variety of ways.
-For ideas about pitching tarps check out SGT Rock’s Tarps page.
+For ideas about pitching tarps check out SGT Rock’s Tarps page and BPL’s Tarps in Inclement Conditions.
 If this isn’t a large enough options check out David Macpherson’s tarp structures that has a large number of designs, many of which are more complex than what would be used in the field.

 Flat tarps come in a variety of sizes: 5×7 or 5×8 “solo” tarps, 8×10 or 10×10 “couples”, and even larger.
 I like 8×10 for solo, and 10×10 for two people.
 With a larger tarp you have more room to move and manage camp life, more pitching options, and the weight can often be as light, or lighter than the total weight of a small tarp + bivy that is often required.